munechika-koyo/cherab_phix/docs/user/installation.rst

 ``-e`` or ``--editable`` option allows the user to install the package as the editable mode.

-For conda users, creating a conda development environment is the most useful process:
+For conda users, creating a virtual environment is the most useful process:

 .. prompt:: bash